*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 Dani started our tour off with some basics about Cartagena and Colombia, including a mini-crash course in Spanish with some common Colombian slang and a few phrases particular to the Caribbean costeñol Spanish of Cartagena.

-We made a stop at the Portal de los Dulces, where we all got to try a cocada, or traditional coconut patty, compliments of Daniela while also learning a bit about them and other street foods, not to mention enjoying a few moments of shade!
+We made a stop at the Portal de los Dulces, where we all got to try a cocada, or traditional coconut patty, compliments of Dani.
+She gave us a bit of background about them and other street foods, taking advantage of the shade under the columns.

-Actually, I thought the stops along the tour did a good job incorporating shade and breaks from the hot Cartagena sun.
+Actually, I thought most of the stops along the tour did a good job incorporating shade and breaks from the hot Cartagena sun.

 We then stopped overlooking the Plaza de la Aduana to learn about more about colonial era Colombia before making another stop in front of the San Pedro Claver Church to learn about its namesake and the history of slavery in Cartagena.

-Next, we headed up to a section of the walls overlooking bay, where we learned about some of the attacks on Cartagena by the British and others as well as about the walls and fortifications.
+Next, we headed up to a section of the walls overlooking the bay, where we learned about some of the attacks on Cartagena by the British, like Francis Drake’s raid on the city and the 1741 Battle of Cartagena de Indias, as well as about the city’s walls and fortifications, including the massive Castillo San Felipe fort.

 In a nice touch, Dani also did a trivia quiz question here with the winner getting an ice cold beer.